hamidkhans651/College_Project/README.md

-Creating a full-stack application involves several stages, from initial planning to deployment.
+Creating a full-stack real estate application involves several stages, from initial planning to deployment.
 The process includes requirements gathering, system design, development, testing, deployment, and maintenance.
 Here's a structured guide to help you visualize and organize the process, including key steps, methodologies like Data Flow Diagrams (DFD), and additional procedures:

 1. Requirements Gathering & Planning